Music in Me

 This Sunday, I felt the minister gave me a weird look.
 I did not see anyone in the church receive Communion on the tongue.
 Perhaps, I imagined the weird look, but I felt triumphant that I went through with it.

 You might wonder, “Why did you not kneel?”.
-Well, I did not have the comfort of a kneeler and I wondered if I could be graceful about kneeling on the ground.
+Well, I did not have the comfort of a kneeler and perhaps, I wondered if I could be graceful about kneeling on the ground.

 On Wednesday, I decided to give it a go again at this same church and it was a total disaster.
 The minister was shorter than me, so I bent slightly, and she dropped the Communion before it reached my tongue.
 The second time, she got it.
 I was in shock and my day felt even more disagreeable than it was at that moment.
 I could not say my prayers completely and I left the church distracted.